 2. Format your spreadsheet as follows:

-- Column A contains the full hierarchy of category values from the top level to the lowest sublevel.
+- Column A contains the hierarchy of category values from the top level to the sublevel for which you want to define a short name.
 Sublevels are separated by slashes "/".

 If a category value includes a forward slash, for example, "Null / Void" add a backslash to prevent the forward slash from creating a sublevel: "Null \ / Void".

-- Column B contains the short name for each hierarchy of category values.
+- Column B contains the short name for the hierarchy level defined in column A.

 Note: AODocs has recommended limits for the number of values defined in a category.